codegangsta/Astroneer/docs/dialogue/scene_04_complete_contract.md

 "You've taken 'sleek' to new levels.
 This baby could slip through a meteor shower unscathed."

 [AriaCompleteContractFighter05]
 "I would say 'good job,' but that wouldn't cover it.
-You've crafted a star predator here."
+You've crafted something reaaaally special here."

 [AriaCompleteContractFighter06]
 "Impressive.
 You've managed to make speed and agility shake hands.
 That's one harmonious fighter."